 The beaches in Riviera Maya

-When I refer to this trip as a “lazy vacation,” people often assume we spent all our time at the beach.
-To be honest, the beach was actually the only letdown of our time in Mexico.
-So, if you’re dreaming of paradise beaches and wondering if the Riviera Maya is worth it – well, it’s not, at least not for the beaches.
-Unless, perhaps, you’re coming from the North Pole and your expectations are really low.
-Had we come to the Riviera Maya solely for the beach, it would have been a disappointment (for me, at least).
+When I describe this trip as a “lazy vacation,” people often assume we spent all our time lounging on the beach.
+Ironically, the beach was actually the biggest letdown of our time in Mexico.
+So if you’re dreaming of paradise shores and wondering whether the Riviera Maya is worth it for the beaches alone — my honest answer is: probably not.
+Unless you’re coming straight from the Arctic Circle with very low expectations, the coastline might not live up to the postcard-perfect images.

-I might be a bit biased, though, as I currently live in Benicassim, home to some of Spain’s best hidden-gem beaches.
-Plus, I’ve traveled to Ibiza, the Canary Islands, Cyprus, and the Greek Islands several times.
-I’ve honestly lost count of all the beautiful beaches I’ve visited recently, but the ones I saw in the Riviera Maya were pretty average in comparison.
+That said, I might be a bit spoiled.
+I currently live in Benicassim, home to some of Spain’s best hidden-gem beaches.
+Plus, I’ve frequently traveled to Ibiza, the Canary Islands, Cyprus, and the Greek Islands.
+At this point, I’ve lost track of how many stunning beaches I’ve seen – so in comparison, the ones in the Riviera Maya felt pretty average to me.

 Is Riviera Maya Worth it

-Is Riviera Maya Worth it? – If you are only looking for the paradise beaches, then no.
+Is Riviera Maya Worth it? – If you are only looking exclusively for the paradise beaches, then maybe not.

 Tulum mexico travel